Extraterrestrial (2014 film): Plot

 Seth mistakes Sheriff Murphy and Deputy Mitchell for aliens and they arrest him, then argue about the aliens.
 Sheriff Murphy reveals that he blames the aliens for his wife's disappearance.
 An alien appears and uses telepathy to force Murphy to shoot himself and Deputy Mitchell, but April arrives and saves Seth in the nick of time.
 Unfortunately he panics and runs into the forest, where he is abducted.
 The remainder of the group retreat to the cabin, Kyle locking April and Melanie in the basement for their own protection, before hiding in the bathroom with a knife planning to ambush the aliens.
 His plan fails when an alien jumps out and abducts him.

 April and Melanie sit in the basement and reminisce about April's parents taking them fishing.
 Melanie decides to end her own life rather than be abducted, taking an overdose of sleeping pills, and leaving April to face the aliens alone.
 April plans to fight them off with a crowbar but the aliens leave voluntarily.
 When April realizes they have taken Kyle she attracts their attention by setting off fireworks, causing the aliens to return and abduct her too.
 She awakens on the alien spaceship and starts to explore the dark hallways, finding corpses of humans and an alien-human hybrid.

-In another part of the ship, Seth wakes up stripped naked and strapped to an upright operating table, where he is branded and subjected to bizarre and ultimately fatal medical experiments.
+In another part of the ship, Seth wakes up stripped naked, his left arm severed and strapped to an upright operating table, where he is branded and subjected to bizarre and ultimately fatal medical experiments.
 April finally finds Kyle and they embrace as the aliens discover them.

 Kyle and April awaken in a field, having been returned to earth.
 As they walk back home through the forest they come across U.S. Army soldiers at the UFO crash site, who shoot them.
 As they lie wounded, April gives Kyle the engagement ring, which he puts on her finger.
 The soldiers shoot them dead, before dumping the bodies in a pit and incinerating them, confirming there are no other surviving witnesses.
 The military's cleanup operation continues, confirming Travis's theory that the U.S. government is indeed hiding the existence of extraterrestrials.